 Non-preferred specialty prescription drugs have a higher copayment or coinsurance than preferred specialty prescription drugs.
 There is no copayment or coinsurance difference between a generic specialty prescription drug and a brand name specialty prescription drug within the non-preferred specialty prescription drug category.
-Consider a non-preferred specialty prescription drug if you and your physician decide it is appropriate for your treatment.
+Consider a non-preferred specialty prescription drug be identified it is appropriate for your treatment.
 Non-preferred specialty drugs may be identified in the Specialty Drug List as Tier 5.